okube-ai/laktory/docs/concepts/dataevent.md

 ### Generation
 Suppose you have a scheduled- or trigger-based service that fetch stock prices and want to publish them to a storage account, the landing of your lakehouse.

-First declare the event and assign it some data:
+First declare the event and assign it some data
 ```py
 from laktory import models
 from datetime import datetime